gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 everything.
 All of it.
 Isn't there anything in all those books you read?
 About what's happening?"
 She shivered and pulled her coat tight around her shoulders.
-For an unsettling moment she seemed like a little girl to Erileine.
-For that one moment she understood why their paere and maere sometimes looked at them so wistfully sometimes.
+For an unsettling moment she seemed like a little girl to Erileine, and in that moment she understood why their paere and maere sometimes looked at them so wistfully.

 The sisters watched the hail bounce off the cobblestones a few moments longer, until Queçenne said, "I'm going back to bed.
 If you find out